NerfEko/PiBuddy/README.md

 # pi-buddy

 > **Experimental** — this extension is a work in progress.
-Expect rough edges, layout quirks, and occasional crashes.
+Expect rough edges and layout quirks.
 Pull requests with improvements are very welcome.

 ![pi-buddy screenshot](buddy.png)